Mixed Motives and Geometric Representation Theory in Equal Characteristic: Introduction

+Following \cite{SoeWe}, we define for affinely stratified varieties $X$ the category of \emph{stratified mixed Tate motives} $\DMT{\Ss}{X,\kk}$ as a full subcategory of $\H(X,\kk)$ consisting of motives which restrict to finite direct sums of Tate objects $\un(n)[m]$ on each stratum.
+This is the analogue of constructible sheaves whose cohomology sheaves are locally constant on each stratum.

-On our way to the modular category $\cato$, we also discuss weights and categories of weight zero, parity and perverse motives inside $\DMT{\Ss}{X,\kk}$ for arbitrary affinely stratified varieties $X$ and prove: \begin{unnumberedTheorem}[Corollary \ref{cor:paritymotivestilting}, Theorem \ref{thm:perversemotivestilting}] Let $(X,\Ss)$ be an affinely stratified variety over $\overline\F_p$ fulfilling some additional conditions---all of them are fulfilled for flag varieties with their Bruhat-stratification.
+Stratified mixed Tate motives behave well under the six functors and admit a perverse $t$-structure and weight structure.
+Furthermore, the theory of parity sheaves of Juteau--Mautner--Williamson \cite{JMW} applies, and we will be able to show: \begin{unnumberedTheorem}[Corollary \ref{cor:paritymotivestilting}, Theorem \ref{thm:perversemotivestilting}] Let $(X,\Ss)$ be an affinely stratified variety over $\overline\F_p$ fulfilling some additional conditions---all of them are fulfilled for flag varieties with their Bruhat-stratification.
 Then there are equivalences of categories

-between the derived category of perverse motives, the category of stratified mixed Tate motives, and the homotopy category of weight zero parity motives on $X$. \end{unnumberedTheorem} The proof heavily relies on the fact that there are no non-trivial extensions between the Tate objects $\un_{\Spec(\overline{\F}_p)}(n)$.
-That this is true in $\H(X,\kk)$ boils down to a classical observation of Steinberg, namely that the Milnor $K$-groups $K_n^M(\F_q)$ have no $p$-torsion for $n>0$ and $q$ a power of $p$.
-This is the reason why, of all things, we work with mixed motives in equal characteristic.
+between the derived category of perverse motives, the category of stratified mixed Tate motives, and the homotopy category of weight zero parity motives on $X$. \end{unnumberedTheorem} The proof heavily relies on the fact that there are no non-trivial extensions between the Tate objects $\un(n)$ in $\H(\Spec(\overline{\F}_p),\kk)$, which boils down to a classical observation of Steinberg, namely that the Milnor $K$-groups $K_n^M(\F_{p^m})/p$ vanish for $n>0$.
+This is the reason why, of all things, we work with mixed motives in \emph{equal characteristic}.